 About the Book

-“The Business of the 21st Century” by Robert Kiyosaki was published in February 2012 by Manjul Publishing House.
-It comes in softcover format and has 134 pages.
+The Business of the 21st Century by Robert Kiyosaki was published in February 2012 by Manjul Publishing House.
+It comes in softcover format and has 134-pages.
 The ISBN is 978-8183222600.
-As of August 2015 it has 246 reviews on Amazon with an average 4.2 star rating.
+Order a copy on Amazon.

 About Robert Kiyosaki